Disease & Vaccine Information

 HPV

-• About 40 HPV types have been found in the mucosal surfaces of the cervix, vagina, vulva, anus, penis, mouth and throat, including the most common high-risk (cancer-causing) HPV types 16 and 18.
+- About 40 HPV types in the surfaces of the cervix, vagina, vulva, anus, penis, mouth and throat, and include the most common high-risk cancer-causing HPV types 16 and 18.
 High-risk HPV types are associated with development of cancer of the cervix and five other genital and oral cancers affecting women and men;

-• In 2014, there were 42,394 new HPV related cancer cases reported, which represents less than three percent of all cancers diagnosed in the U.S. and one one hundredth of a percent (.0001) of the U.S. population.
+- According to the CDC, approximately 47,199 HPV-related cancers occur each year in the U.S. which represents less than three percent of all cancers diagnosed in the U.S. and one one hundredth of a percent (.0001) of the U.S. population.
+In 2023, the American Cancer Society estimates that 13,960 cases and 4,310 deaths will occur in the U.S.

 HPV Vaccine

-• The CDC currently recommends two doses of Gardasil 9, the only Food and Drug Administration (FDA) approved HPV vaccine currently available in the U.S. Gardasil 9, manufactured by Merck, was licensed in 2014 to prevent cervical, vulvar and anal cancers caused by high risk HPV types 16, 18, 31, 33, 45, 52, and 58; genital warts caused by low risk HPV types 6 and 11; and precancerous lesions caused by all of these HPV types.
-The vaccine is approved for use by females and males ages 9 to 26 years.
-Two additional FDA approved HPV vaccines, Gardasil, the original HPV vaccine licensed in 2006, covering HPV types 6, 11, 16, and 18, and Cervarix vaccine, licensed in 2009, covering HPV types 16 and 18 are currently not available in the U.S.
+- Gardasil 9 by Merck was licensed in 2014 to prevent cervical, vulvar and anal cancers caused by high risk HPV types 16, 18, 31, 33, 45, 52, and 58; genital warts caused by low risk HPV types 6 and 11; and precancerous lesions caused by all of these HPV types.
+The vaccine is approved for use by females and males ages 9 to 45 years.
+The CDC recommends two doses of Gardasil 9, the only Food and Drug Administration (FDA) approved HPV vaccine currently available in the US, at age 11-12.
+Three doses of the vaccine are recommended if the vaccine is initially administered at age 15 through 26 years, and for those with immunocompromising conditions.
+Adults 26 through 45 years may choose to receive HPV vaccine, however, public health officials have acknowledged that the benefit to vaccination in this population is minimal.

-• To evaluate safety, rather than uniformly comparing Gardasil to an inert saline placebo, the vaccine was compared to its bioactive aluminum adjuvant component.
+- To initially evaluate safety, rather than uniformly comparing Gardasil to an inert saline placebo, the vaccine was compared to its bioactive aluminum adjuvant component.
 Later, the majority of Gardasil 9 clinical trial results were bootstrapped by comparing the new Gardasil 9 vaccine to the old Gardasil vaccine.

-• After the original Gardasil vaccine was licensed for 11-12 year old girls and young women, thousands of adverse reaction reports were filed for: sudden collapse with unconsciousness within 24 hours, seizures, muscle pain and weakness, disabling fatigue, Guillain Barre Syndrome (GBS), facial paralysis brain inflammation, rheumatoid arthritis, lupus, blood clots, premature ovarian failure, optic neuritis, multiple sclerosis, strokes, heart and other serious health problems, including death.
-Similar reports have been filed for the Gardasil 9 vaccine, even though the recommended number of doses was reduced from three to two.
+- Licensed in 2006 for 11-12 year old girls and young women, thousands of adverse reaction reports related to Gardasil were filed for: sudden collapse with unconsciousness within 24 hours, seizures, muscle pain and weakness, disabling fatigue, Guillain Barre Syndrome (GBS), facial paralysis brain inflammation, rheumatoid arthritis, lupus, blood clots, premature ovarian failure, optic neuritis, multiple sclerosis, strokes, heart and other serious health problems, including death were reported.
+Similar reports have been filed for the Gardasil 9 vaccine licensed in 2014 for use by females and males ages 9 to 45 years, even though the recommended number of doses was reduced from three to two.

-• Using the MedAlerts search engine, as of January 31, 2023, the federal Vaccine Adverse Events Reporting System (VAERS) contains more than 73,091 reports of HPV vaccine reactions, hospitalizations, injuries and deaths and, includes 622 related deaths, 7,378 hospitalizations, and 3,501 disabling conditions.
-Nearly 56 percent of the reported serious adverse events occurred in children and teens 6-17 years of age.
+- Using the MedAlerts search engine, as of October 25, 2024, the federal Vaccine Adverse Events Reporting System (VAERS) contains 77,916 reports of HPV vaccine reactions, hospitalizations, injuries and deaths and includes 641 related deaths, 7,891 hospitalizations, and 3,808 disabling conditions.
+Over 55 percent of the reported serious adverse events occurred in children and teens under 17 years of age.
+As of November 1, 2024, 958 claims were filed with the federal Vaccine Injury Compensation Program (VICP) for injuries and deaths following HPV vaccination, which included 23 deaths and 935 serious injuries.
+Of that number, 187 claimants have received compensation.

 Food & Drug Administration (FDA)